The Best Temporary Hair Color for Kids: 13 Products to Try

 5. Hawkko Colored Clip-In Hair Extensions

 Changing hair color doesn’t get any easier than this.
-Each extension is about 20-inches long and is attached to a small comb-like barrette that you just clip in and out of your kid’s hair.
-The synthetic strands are surprisingly soft and heat-resistant so you can curl or flat iron them on a lower heat setting.
-Pick from solid shades like blue or red—or go for the multi-color pack for variety.
+Each extension is about 20 inches long and is attached to a small comb-like barrette that easily clips in and out of your kid’s hair.
+The synthetic strands are surprisingly soft and heat-resistant so you can curl or flat-iron them on a lower heat setting.
+Pick from solid shades like blue or red, or go for the multi-color pack for variety.